free5ty1e/debianusbfileserver/README.md

 1) Optimize and shrink any JPEG imagery to HD sizes
 2) Shrink any non-JPEG, non-GIF imagery to HD sizes
 3) Transcode and shrink any video files to HD sizes with h.265 compression CRF 34 (as I've found to be quite suitable for Google Photos-esque levels of archival quality, actually quite a bit better and smaller)
 4) Detect timestamps in the filename of each original media file for more accurate dating - and if one is not found, fallback to extracting the year from the Creation Date.
+(Use the full timestamp including date & time or many randomly-named files will match the datestamp and go to strange folders)
 5) Use the year detected in step 4 to organize all media into year subfolders for easier management, such as `targetFolder/2020` and `targetFolder/2021`
 6) Additionally, for subfolders in the `sourceFolder`, they will be treated each as their own archive folder, each main subfolder retained and flattened down to year folders inside each -- for example: `sourceFolder/Reddit/image1.jpg` would now be archived in `targetFolder/Reddit/2021/image1.jpg`
 7) The original media files will be deleted once they each have been successfully processed and the target archive file is confirmed to exist
 8) Any undefined / unrecognized types of files will simply be *ignored*.
+9) The output folder of the FFMPEG should be a temporary folder, preferably on a RAMdisk, and only once the transcode is complete should it write the full output file to the target folder.
+10) The temp / working folder of the image processing should be a RAMdisk as well.

 This is the script to process a folder: